Private Rate-Constrained Optimization with Applications to Fair Learning: Additional Experimental Details

+\paragraph{Demographic Parity.} In~\Cref{fig:additional-trade-off-demparity}, we compare fairness–utility trade-offs of \method against baseline methods on logistic regression models trained with demographic parity constraints across the \texttt{Adult}, \texttt{Credit-Card}, and \texttt{Parkinsons} datasets.
+We evaluate a range of privacy budgets $\varepsilon \in \{0.5, 1, 2, 9\}$.
+Consistent with the main results in~\Cref{sec:experimental-results}, \method significantly narrows the gap to the non-private baseline and Pareto-dominates existing private baselines.

-\paragraph{False negative Rates.} In~\Cref{fig:performance-constraints} we show the versatility of our framework beyond fairness mitigation by training models with performance constraints on false negative rate (1-recall).
-High recall (low FNR) is critical in medical contexts; XGBoost reaches 90\% accuracy but has a 90\% FNR.
-Non-private SGDA lowers FNR to 58\% at 87.5\% accuracy, and DP-RaCO nearly matches it at 60\% FNR with the same accuracy, see~\Cref{fig:heart}.
+\paragraph{False Negative Rates.} \Cref{fig:performance-constraints} illustrates the flexibility of our framework beyond fairness constraints by enforcing limits on false negative rate (FNR, i.e., $1-\text{recall}$).
+Controlling FNR is particularly important in medical settings.
+For example, on the \texttt{Heart} dataset, XGBoost achieves 90\% accuracy but suffers from an FNR of 90\%.
+Non-private SGDA reduces FNR to 58\% with 87.5\% accuracy, while DP-RaCO nearly matches this trade-off with 60\% FNR at the same accuracy (\Cref{fig:heart}).
+We also observe that once the constraint threshold is pushed beyond a certain point, \method fails to further reduce FNR, an effect discussed in~\Cref{sec:experimental-results} (Limitations) and analyzed in~\Cref{appendix:clipping_effect}.

+\paragraph{Equalized Odds.} In~\Cref{fig:equalized_odds}, we show results on the \texttt{Credit-Card} dataset for logistic regression trained under equalized odds constraints.
+The performance trends mirror those under demographic parity.
+Note that the DP-FERMI results are taken directly from \cite{lowy2023stochastic} and not re-run; as reported, both mean and variance remain unchanged across privacy levels $\varepsilon \in \{0.5, 1, 3, 9\}$.